 Students are encouraged to repeat a course in which he/she has not demonstrated a satisfactory level of achievement.
-Beginning Summer 2011, Center for Educational Performance and Information (CEPI), requires every grade for every class be listed on the student's transcript.
+Center for Educational Performance and Information (CEPI), requires every grade for every class be listed on the student's transcript.
 The following policy will apply for courses repeated at Forest Hills schools, including Summer Academy:

-- If a student repeats a course, an asterisk will be placed after the grade of the new course on the transcript to indicate the course has been repeated.
-The repeated course name will be changed, adding "/R" to the end of the name.
+• If a student repeats a course, a "/R" will be placed after the grade of the new course on the transcript to indicate the course has been repeated.
+The repeated course name will be changed, adding an asterisk to the end of the name.
 Only the higher grade will be included in the grade point average (GPA).
-Note: both grades for the course will remain on the transcript. - A student will receive credit only once for each semester passed. - Prior credit earned from accredited schools is transferable, with the following exceptions: doctrinal religion courses; driver's education; service activities such as teacher, office, or library assistant.
+Note: both grades for the course will remain on the transcript.
+A student will receive credit only once for each semester passed.

-- When transfer students enter Forest Hills from another high school, prior course work will be converted to the Forest Hills credit equivalency. - Prior grades will be converted to the Forest Hills grading system, and both the original transcript and the Forest Hills transcript will be part of the student's permanent record. - Students transferring from home school will receive Forest Hills credit only if the credits come from an accredited home school program. - Students transferring from a school outside the United States will receive elective credit with grades of CR, and must be able to show proficiency to earn credit in core courses.
+- Prior credit earned from accredited schools is transferable, with the following exceptions: doctrinal religion courses; driver's education; service activities such as teacher, office, or library assistant. - When transfer students enter Forest Hills from another high school, prior course work will be converted to the Forest Hills credit equivalency.
+If a transcript grade is given, that grade goes on the transcript.
+If only a percentage is given, that is converted to the FHPS grading scale and a transcript grade is awarded. - Prior grades will be converted to the Forest Hills grading system, and both the original transcript and the Forest Hills transcript will be part of the student's permanent record. - Students transferring from home school will receive Forest Hills credit only if the credits come from an accredited homeschool program. - Students transferring from a school outside the United States will receive elective credit with grades of CR, and must be able to show proficiency to earn credit in core courses.